 Father of the Bride Wedding Toasts

 I raise my glass and toast my daughter and the man she has chosen to be her life companion.
 A father sometimes doubts this day will ever come, and sometimes he fears it.
 My daughter is a princess to me, and will always be my little girl.
-May happiness and joy be with her always."
+May happiness and joy be with her always.

 Let us raise our glasses and toast the happy couple.
 The bride has been like a ray of warm sunlight on my soul from the day she was born.
 Now, she begins a new life and there will be another man to whom she will turn for love and protection.
 But I want her to know her father will always be there for her.
-Cheers."
+Cheers.

 Here is to my daughter and her new husband.
 Raise your glasses and remember this truth, her lucky man and I have each gained something this fine and blessed day.
 He gains a wife and a companion for life, while I gain a whole new stack of bills to pay.

 I lift my glass to honor my daughter on her wedding day.
 It is hard to find the right words to express the depths of my feelings.
 She is a fine daughter, and I am sure she will make as fine a wife.
 I am filled with a curious mixture of joy and wonder.
 Joy at the happiness I see in her eyes, and wonder at the miracle of seeing my baby child grow from a little girl to a woman.

 A toast to my daughter.
 She is a gift from God and I will always be grateful to have been given the honor of being her father.
-May God continue to bless her and her new husband and grant them safety, love, and happiness all the days of their lives."
+May God continue to bless her and her new husband and grant them safety, love, and happiness all the days of their lives.

 Sentimental Wedding Toasts

 (Bride) and (Groom), your life together is just starting and it will take many turns along the way.
 You'll have your glory days and you'll have your sad days.
 However, if you have each other, you will have all you need.
-Cling to each other, communicate with each other and make each other number one in your lives.
-With these tools, you will have a successful marriage."
+Cling to each other, communicate with each other, and make each other number one in your lives.
+With these tools, you will have a successful marriage.

 (Bride and Groom), may the future bring you happiness, wisdom, and children so I can be a grandfather!
 But in all seriousness, I give you my whole-hearted blessing and I know you two will last a lifetime.
 I am so happy that this day has finally come.

 As I look at my daughter, the bride, I can't help but reflect on all the years I was lucky enough to watch her grow and become the beautiful woman she is today.
 She captured my heart on the day she was born, and I became more and more in awe of her as the years passed by.
-She's my little girl, my princess and my ray of sunlight, and no matter what her age, she'll always be those things to me.
+She's my little girl, my princess, and my ray of sunlight, and no matter what her age, she'll always be those things to me.
 But today as I watch her marry a wonderful man, I'm filled with pride and am confident that she and (Groom) are about to embark on a wonderful journey filled with the love and happiness that can only come as man and wife.
 May the two of you always treat each other with love, compassion, and kindness.
-I ask you to join me to today in congratulating the bride and groom and wishing them all the best for a long and happy life together."
+I ask you to join me today in congratulating the bride and groom and wishing them all the best for a long and happy life together.

-Poetry-like Wedding Toasts
+Poetry-Like Wedding Toasts

 Coming together is a beginning.
 Keeping together is progress.
-Working together is success."
+Working together is success.

 A toast to sweethearts—may all sweethearts become married couples, and may all married couples remain sweethearts.
 It now gives me great pleasure to propose a toast to the happy couple.
 Look at (Groom) and (Bride): Here's to the past, for all that you have learned.
 Here's to the present, for all that you share.
-Here's to the future, for all that you look forward to together."
+Here's to the future, for all that you look forward to together.

-To keep your marriage brimming / With love in the loving cup / Whenever you're wrong, admit it / Whenever you're right, shut up."
+To keep your marriage brimming / With love in the loving cup / Whenever you're wrong, admit it / Whenever you're right, shut up.